R-1 Visa, Temporary Nonimmigrant Religious Workers

 You may be eligible to be classified as an R-1 nonimmigrant if you:

-- Are a member of a religious denomination having a bona fide, non-profit religious organization in the United States for at least two years immediately before filing the petition;
+- Have been a member of a religious denomination having a bona fide nonprofit religious organization in the United States for at least two years immediately before filing the petition;

 How to File